civol/HDLRuby/README.md

 end
 ```

-As seen in the code above, each bit of the `acq` vector is one when the corresponding sequencer requires an access or 0 otherwise, bit 0 corresponds to sequencer 0, bit 1 to sequencer 1, and so on.
+As seen in the code above, each bit of the `acq` vector is one when the corresponding sequencer requires access or 0 otherwise, bit 0 corresponds to sequencer 0, bit 1 to sequencer 1, and so on.

 #### Monitors